-As the Communications Specialist, Barbara uses her expertise in graphic design, print production, web design, writing and editing.
+As the Communications Manager, Barbara uses her expertise in graphic design, print production, web design, writing and editing.
 Additionally, she is the editor of the NACF blog and monthly newsletter.
 Barbara has over 15 years of experience working with non-profit organizations, and was part of the fundraising team who raised a record breaking $1 billion in less than two years during the Knight Cancer Challenge for the Oregon Health and Science University in 2015.
 Earlier in her career, she worked with Native high school students to meet challenging State academic standards through the Title VI Indian Education Program for the Portland Public School District.
 Barbara holds a bachelor’s degree in Native American Studies from the University of California, Berkeley; she enjoys playing futsal and lives in Portland, Oregon, with her husband and two children.

 Leah Altman grew up as a member of the Portland urban Indian community and comes from a background in Portland-area social service and environmental justice nonprofits, primarily in grant writing, donor development, and DEI.
 As the Development Manager, Leah will be building partnerships among individual donors, private philanthropic foundations, and community organizations to advance the work of NACF.